NGWPC/ngencerf-server/README.md

 # Initial Set-up of database

+Install Postgres if not already done.

-Ensure that you are still in the `.venv-cerf` virtual envionement Run `manage.py migrate` to create all the tables
+Ensure that you are still in the `.venv-cerf` virtual environment Run `manage.py migrate` to create all the tables
 ```
 (.venv-cerf) $ python manage.py migrate